+Kev audit matter

-Key audit matter How our audit addressed the key audit matter Impairment of property, plant and equipment The Company has property, plant and equipment ("PPE") amounting to AED 615.7 million as at 31 December 2024.
+Impairment of property, plant and equipment

+The Company has property, plant and equipment ("PPE") amounting to AED 615.7 million as at 31 December 2024.
 A history of recurrent gross and net losses has led to indicators of impairment.

-Our procedures to test the impairment analysis performed by the Company included the following: As at 31 December 2024, management conducted an impairment test by discounting the future cash flows generated from operating the business (value in use "VIU" approach).
-Management has We obtained an understanding of the management's process and controls designed thereof over the test of impairment of PPE. concluded that there is no impairment of PPE as at 31 December 2024 based on the test performed. • We examined the methodology to assess the VIU of the PPE in accordance with IFRS Accounting Standards.
+As at 31 December 2024, management conducted an impairment test by discounting the future cash flows generated from operating the business (value in use "VIU" approach).
+Management has concluded that there is no impairment of PPE as at 31 December 2024 based on the test performed.

 Since significant judgement, assumptions and estimation uncertainty is involved in assessing the impairment, we have identified this as a key audit matter.
-We assessed the appropriateness of the assumptions and judgments used including input data used to estimate the